It takes a significant amount of time, energy and resources to keep PEM’s Historic House collection in tiptop shape.

 Gardner-Pingree House (128 Essex Street)

-Inside the Gardner-Pingree House, work will soon be underway to repaint two rooms on the second and third floors and re-grain and varnish several exterior doors.
-With an eye to increasing accessibility in 2024, PEM also expects to conduct an ADA study of the house.
+Work is underway to repaint two rooms on the second and third floors of the Gardner-Pingree House as well as re-grain and varnish several exterior doors.
+New carpeting will also be installed on the second floor.
+With an eye to increasing accessibility, PEM also expects to conduct an ADA study of the house.

 John Ward House (9 Brown Street)